vasilnv/EntityLinkingPredictions/README.md

 # Entity Linking Predictions
-Final project for the Semanti web course in FMI for Entity Linking Predictions based on the WD50KT dataset in pykeen
+Final project for the Semantic web course in FMI for Entity Linking Predictions based on the WD50KT dataset in pykeen